Dead proposals aren't dead -- they're still paying retail

 Response Rates

 Your sales reps aren't going to manually text 2,000 dead proposals between appointments.
-Your CRM's email drip campaign has a 2% open rate.
-And the "re-engagement sequence" your marketing team built 18 months ago stopped running after the third email.
-SMS does in one afternoon what your nurture campaigns never got around to — and every contract it closes fills your install calendar and puts panels on a roof that sells the next 3 deals on the block.
+Your CRM's email drip has a 2% open rate.
+SMS does in one afternoon what your nurture campaigns never got around to -- and every contract it closes fills your install calendar and puts panels on a roof that sells the next 3 deals on the block.

 The reasons they said no have already changed.